Frequently Asked Questions

 OK-Share is a cooperative agreement among Oklahoma institutions of higher education for sharing of library resources.
 OU Schusterman Library patrons with a valid library barcode and no overdue materials may obtain an OK-Share card at the Front Desk to use at other participating libraries.
 You can find further information and a list of participating libraries at OK-SHARE.

-We have iPads, Dell Netbooks, DVD burners, webcams, Flip Mino video recorders and digital projectors available for checkout.
+We have iPads, Netbooks, DVD burners, a webcam, a Sony Handcam, Mophie Powerstation XLs, Flip Mino video recorders and digital projectors available for checkout.
 Students, faculty and staff may check them out for one week at a time, with an option for an additional one-week renewal period.
 Technology items are subject to overdue fines, and you will be charged $25 for each day the item is overdue.
-Check at the reference desk for availability and more details.
+Check at the front desk for availability and more details.

 Yes.
 There is wireless Internet access in the library.
 Please refer to OU-Tulsa IT's page for campus wireless coverage for more details.